sebastian-meier/nmap-squared.js/README.md

 ## Method

 The function is a helper for equally sized treemap generation, using the nmap algorithm.
-The approach adds new empty points to the set to achieve a square number of points that can be then visualized with the same are.
+The approach adds new empty points to the set to achieve a square number of points that can be then visualized with the same area.

 Two examples with US states and London Boroughs, can be found [here](http://prjcts.sebastianmeier.eu/nmap/squared/examples/index.html)